jgresc/Temporal-Operators-on-Partitioned-Relations/README.md

 ## Disclaimer
-My contribution to this project is mostly found in the `main.c` file and starts at line 795.
+My contribution to this project is mostly found in the `main.c` file starting at line 795.

 ## Getting Started